-Term Definition 0° Isotherm The altitude in which the temperature is at 0°C (the freezing point of water) in a free atmosphere.
-Flight Level A standard nominal altitude of an aircraft, in hundreds of feet, based upon a standardised air pressure at sea-level.
-Helicopter Main Route (HMR) Routes which are established to facilitate safe helicopter flights in Instrument Flight Rules (IFR) conditions (i.e. when flight cannot be completed in visual conditions).
-Instrument Approach A procedure used by helicopters for low-visibility offshore approaches to offshore platforms which relies upon an aircraft's on-board weather radar for guidance and as a means of detecting obstacles in the approach path.
-Instrument Flight Rules (IFR) The rules governing procedures for flights conducted on instruments.
-Instrument Meteorological Conditions (IMC) Weather conditions which would preclude flight by the Visual Flight Rules (VFR) (i.e. conditions where the aircraft is in or close to cloud or flying in visibility less than a specified minimum).
-Minimum Safe Altitude (MSA) Under aviation flight rules, the altitude below which it is unsafe to fly in IMC owing to presence of terrain or obstacles within a specified area.
-Missed Approach Procedure (MAP) The actions for the crew of an aircraft to take when an instrument approach procedure is not successful (e.g. the crew are unable to see the runway, approach lights or helideck).
-Precision Approach Radar (PAR) A military instrument approach system which provides both horizontal and vertical guidance for landing from 10 or 20 nautical miles (nm) from the airfield.
-Radar shadow A region shielded from radar illumination by an intervening object (e.g. a turbine).
-Radar shield A region shadowed from radar illumination by an intervening objects shadow (e.g. a turbine shadow).
-Uncontrolled airspace Airspace in which Air Traffic Control (ATC) does not exercise any executive authority, but may provide basic information services to aircraft in radio contact.
-In the UK, Class G airspace is uncontrolled.
-Visual Flight Rules (VFR) The rules governing flight conducted visually (i.e. with the crew maintaining separation from obstacles and other aircraft visually).
+Term 0° Isotherm The altitude in which the temperature is Flight Level A standard nominal altitude of an aircraf pressure at sea-level.
+Helicopter Main Route (HMR) Routes which are established to facilitat conditions (i.e. when flight cannot be conditions) Instrument Approach A procedure used by helicopters for low relies upon an aircraft's on-board weath obstacles in the approach path.
+Instrument Flight Rules (IFR) The rules governing procedures for fligh Instrument Meteorological Conditions (IMC) Weather conditions which would precluc where the aircraft is in or close to cloud Minimum Safe Altitude (MSA) Under aviation flight rules, the altitude b terrain or obstacles within a specified an Missed Approach Procedure (MAP) The actions for the crew of an aircraft to successful (e.g. the crew are unable to s Precision Approach Radar (PAR) A military instrument approach system v landing from 10 or 20 nautical miles (nm Radar shadow A region shielded from radar illuminatior Radar shield A region shadowed from radar illuminati shadow).
+Uncontrolled airspace Airspace in which Air Traffic Control (AT provide basic information services to air uncontrolled.
+Visual Flight Rules (VFR) The rules governing flight conducted vis obstacles and other aircraft visually).